 Northwest Trek.
 It's well worth the drive to spend a day at this unique wildlife park that's 1 hour and 20 from Seattle (45 from Tacoma).
 Kids will adore the 55-minute tram tour that takes visitors into the park's 435-acre free roaming area to look for "hoofstock," or bison, moose, caribou, Roosevelt elk, bighorn sheep, mountain goats and native black-tailed deer.
 You might come across a lone male bison or a herd of huge female Roosevelt elk.
 Visit also the Cheney Discovery Center, packed with hands-on activities, from puppets to fur pelts.
 And for adventurous families, Trek's four new Zip Wild adventure courses are a must-do.

 Orcas.
-Spotting an orca, or killer whale, is a thrilling experience and prime orca-watching season in the San Juans is May through September.
+Spotting an orca, or killer whale, is a thrilling experience and prime orca-watching season in the San Juans is May through September, and there are even some new orca babies swimming along.
 Learn about this amazing mammal at The Whale Museum on San Juan Island; try your luck on land at San Juan Island's Lime Kiln Point State Park (also known as Whale Park); or increase your chances of whale wonder dramatically by booking a whale-watching excursion on a boat (see the list of operators on this page).

 Pacific Science Center.
 Rainy or sunny day, Seattle's Pacific Science Center's got something for you, from IMAX movies, a planetarium, water table area, wonderful permanent exhibits, and an outdoor water wheel.
-This summer don't miss Imaginate, a super-hands-on exhibit that lets kids experiment with innovation, invention and imagination (including trying on real "wings").
+Don't miss Spy, where kids can see the tools of reasl secret agents.

 Rainier Beach Urban Farm.
 Launched in 2011, this former nursery has been reimagined as a community farm dedicated to teaching people how to grow food in the city.
 Look for Seattle Tilth’s Farm Camps, garden classes for adults, and opportunities to volunteer.
 (Seattle Tilth's North Seattle location also boasts great kid programs.)

 Seattle Center.
-If you had to choose just one summer fun destination, there's a strong argument to be made for the Seattle Center: free international festivals almost every weekend, free concerts and movies during the summer. a fantastic fountain for getting wet, museums and exhibits galore, the monorail, much-improved eateries in the Armory, the Children's Museum ...
-We could go on and on; instead, why not see for yourself?
+If you had to choose just one summer fun destination, there's a strong argument to be made for the Seattle Center: free international festivals almost every weekend, free concerts and movies during the summer. a fantastic fountain for getting wet, and the incredible, adventurous new Artists at Play playground, as well as museums and exhibits galore, the monorail, gourmet eateries in the Armory and the Children's Museum.

 Tide pools.
 On days with unusually low tides — called minus tides — volunteer beach naturalists from the likes of the Seattle Aquarium and Point Defiance are at many Sound beaches to help families like yours understand and explore the richness of intertidal marine life: sea stars, anemones, moon snails and more.
 Check out our guide to low-tide beachcombing for top tips.